IlanG96/Ex4-StdDraw_ShapeCollection/README.md

 This task include Junit test cases for all shapes and classes.

-test_file include diffrent shapes with different coordinates the program read the file and draw the shapes in a basic graphical interface(StdDraw).
+test_file include different shapes with different coordinates the program read the file and draw the shapes in a basic graphical interface(StdDraw).